How to Choose a Headless CMS in 2026: A Straight-Talk Guide

 The pricing reality is harsh.
 Contentful's model is designed to extract maximum value from customers.
 You'll start on a plan that seems reasonable, hit content type limits faster than expected, face usage-based overages, and discover that "enterprise features" you assumed were included require expensive add-ons.

-When Contentful makes sense: The premium becomes worth it if their marketing personalization and experimentation features—Contentful Studio, AI content generation, built-in A/B testing—deliver measurable ROI for your specific use case.
-If you're running sophisticated personalization campaigns and need enterprise compliance, Contentful's all-in-one approach may cost less than assembling equivalent capabilities from multiple vendors.
+Choose Contentful when The premium becomes worth it if their marketing personalization and experimentation features—Contentful Studio, AI content generation, built-in A/B testing—deliver measurable ROI for your specific use case.

-When to avoid: Cost-conscious projects, small teams, organizations that hate surprise invoices, or situations where you're paying the enterprise tax without using enterprise features.
-For a detailed feature and pricing breakdown, see our Contentful vs Sanity comparison.
+Avoid for: Cost-conscious projects, small teams, organizations that hate surprise invoices, or situations where you're paying the enterprise tax without using enterprise features.

-Storyblok: The Marketer's Platform
+2. Storyblok CMS: The Marketer's Platform

 Headless CMS has a fundamental problem: it liberates developers while imprisoning marketers.
 Content teams gain nothing from decoupled architecture if they still need to file tickets for every page update.

-Best for: Marketing sites, landing pages, campaign content, agency work where clients need to self-serve.
-Organizations where marketing autonomy is a genuine business requirement.
 If you're deciding between Storyblok and a more enterprise-leaning platform, read our Storyblok vs Contentful comparison.

 Avoid for: Complex content models, unusual data relationships, projects likely to evolve beyond typical marketing site patterns.

-Sanity: The Content Operations Platform
+3. Sanity CMS: The Content Operations Platform

 Sanity has earned its reputation as the best CMS for developers who typically hate CMSs.
 Schema-as-code means your content model lives in version control alongside your application.
-The real-time collaboration genuinely works—multiple editors in the same document without conflicts, Google Docs style.
+The real-time collaboration genuinely works: multiple editors in the same document without conflicts, Google Docs style.
 GROQ, their query language, lets you fetch exactly the data you need with transformations in a single request.

 The ideal Sanity customer has a small team of experienced developers, lots of content to organize, and a use case that matches Sanity's published case studies for content operations.
-Think media companies managing massive article archives, e-commerce brands with complex product content, or organizations where content structure itself is a competitive advantage.
+Think media companies managing massive article archives, e-commerce brands with complex product content, or organizations where the content structure itself is a competitive advantage.

-Visual editing exists but is lacking.
+Visual editing exists, but is lacking.
 Sanity's Presentation tool provides preview capabilities, but it doesn't match Storyblok's drag-and-drop experience.
 Your marketing team will need developer assistance for almost everything beyond basic text editing.
 The flexibility that developers love creates dependency that marketers hate.

 The cost reality: Sanity's generous free tier is genuine for small projects, but license fees scale aggressively with usage and team size.
 Enterprise deployments can reach $100K+ annually.
 The pricing model rewards efficient content modeling and punishes sprawl.